mchoi0320/CSCE420_AI/Proj3/README.md

 * some of the ROI functions assume that the arguments are passed in a fixed order or that the argument is formatted in a specific way.
 The method I currently use to somewhat check the order for the other functions seems far from efficient, which I want to better.

+* case-insensitivity is not implemented yet.

 ## To be Continued...

 - [ ] Modify functions to ensure that the order of arguments does not matter

+- [ ] Implement case-insensitivity

 - [ ] Improve exception handling